 The Kelvingrove Museum and Art Gallery

-The Kelvingrove Museum and Art Gallery is a beautiful piece of architecture, and what it has inside will astound you.
+The Kelvingrove Museum and Art Gallery is a beautiful piece of architecture, and its contents will astound you.

-There are numerous works of art, including paintings and sculptures, as well as an exhibition on Charles Rennie Mackintosh.
+Numerous works of art, including paintings and sculptures, are on display, as well as an exhibition on Charles Rennie Mackintosh.

 After enjoying some time here, you might want to relax, and there are no better places than Mother India’s Cafe and the Islay Inn.

-Mother India’s Cafe is a very popular Indian restaurant across the road from the Kelvingrove Museum and Art Gallery.
-It is especially busy during university terms.
+Mother India’s Cafe is a popular Indian restaurant across the road from the Kelvingrove Museum and Art Gallery.
+It is bustling during university terms.
 You could also try the Islay Inn, on the corner up from the Kelvingrove Museum.
-It’s a traditional Scottish bar with regular live music and a selection of whiskies to try.
+It’s a traditional Scottish bar with regular live music and a selection of whiskies.

 Hours